Wallet

 A wallet is a flat case or pouch, often used to carry small personal items such as physical currency, debit cards, and credit cards; identification documents such as driving licence, identification card, club card; photographs, transit pass, business cards and other paper or laminated cards.
 Wallets are generally made of fabric or leather, and they are usually pocket-sized and foldable.

 Wallets may include a money clip, coin purse, chain fastener, strap, snap, rein, or zipper.
 There are specialized wallets for holding passports, wearable ID cards, and checkbooks.
 Some unusual wallets are worn on the wrist or shoe.
 Wallets may be used as a fashion accessory, or to demonstrate the style, wealth, or social status of the owner.

 Etymology

 The word originated in the late 14th century, meaning "bag" or "knapsack", from uncertain origin (Norman-French golette (little snout)?), or from similar Germanic word, from the Proto-Germanic term "wall", which means "roll" (from the root "wel", meaning "to turn or revolve." (see for example "knapzak" in Dutch and Frisian).
 The early usage by Shakespeare described something that we would recognise as more like a backpack today.
 The modern meaning of "flat case for carrying paper money" is first recorded in 1834 in American English.

-The ancient Greek word kibisis, said to describe the pouch carried the god Hermes and the sack in which the mythical hero Perseus carried the severed head of the monster Medusa, has been typically translated as "wallet".
+The ancient Greek word kibisis, said to describe the pouch carried by the god Hermes and the sack in which the mythical hero Perseus carried the severed head of the monster Medusa, has been typically translated as "wallet".